Understanding Drug Manufacturing Laws in Texas

 - Unlawful Search and Seizure: Challenge evidence obtained without a valid warrant, probable cause, or voluntary consent, aiming for suppression and potential dismissal.

-- Challenge to "Manufacture": Contend that your actions do not meet the legal definition of "manufacture" under Texas Health and Safety Code.
+- Challenge to "Manufacture": Contend that your actions do not meet the legal definition of "manufacture" under the Texas Health and Safety Code.

 - Challenging the Nature or Quantity of the Substance: Dispute lab analysis or weighing methods to reduce charge severity or mandatory minimum sentences.